costakevinn/FilinGPT/README.md

 ![Loss Comparison](reports/compare_loss_logx.png)

-The comparison highlights how training depth and dataset quality influence convergence stability and predictive confidence.
+The comparison highlights the impact of training depth and structured dataset construction on convergence stability.

 ---